 This promotes a sense of transparency between teams and highlights areas for improvement.

-Keeping track of coaching sessions over time helps CX teams better understand how agent performance correlates with coaching.
+Keeping track of sessions over time helps CX teams better understand how agent success correlates with coaching.
 Pro tip: don’t rely on clunky spreadsheets to track your sessions.

 High-performing customer support teams aren’t a coincidence—they’re the result of methodical, data-driven coaching.